Pageworks/pjax/README.md

 `timeout` is the about of time allowed before Pjax time's out an `XMLHttpRequest`

 `titleSwitch` when true will swap out the documents title during page transitions.

+`customTransitions` when true Pjax won't actually switch out the content until the developers application sends a custom `pjax:continue` event.